Krista Wilkinson, Ph.D.

 Ph.D., Georgia State University, 1993

 Dr. Wilkinson studies early communication and language in learners with developmental and intellectual disabilities.
 Her main interests include vocabulary learning as well as the use of visual supports in communication and education.
-Dr. Wilkinson serves as Editor for American Journal of Speech-Language Pathology (2014-2016) and as Editor-in-Chief for 2017.
+Dr. Wilkinson served as Editor for American Journal of Speech-Language Pathology (2014-2016) and as Editor-in-Chief for 2017.
 She has also served as Associate Editor at Augmentative and Alternative Communication and the American Journal of Speech-Language Pathology.
 Dr. Wilkinson is an affiliated faculty with the Child Study Center at Penn State (http://csc.psych.psu.edu/people/csc-directory/kmw22) and holds an adjunct appointment at the University of Massachusetts Medical School (https://profiles.umassmed.edu/display/130632).

 Examples of Collaborative Projects